|

 6.3.2.
 DIGEST

-password used instead, produced by taking a hash of
+digest of password used instead, produced by taking a hash

 generated nonce value provided by server.
 Server computes